cben/mathdown/README.md

  2. Prettier `mathdown.net/foobar` instead of `mathdown.net/?doc=foobar` URLs (#59).

 **However you run it, you can open the same document ids and real-time collaboration will work!**

-The app works on Heroku and RHcloud (aka Openshift), and I'm in process of switching https://mathdown.net to RHcloud ([#57](https://github.com/cben/mathdown/issues/57).
-See [deployment/](deployment/README.md) subdirectory for details.

-### mathdown.net and mathdown.com domains

-Registered at https://www.gandi.net/ and currently DNS-served by them.
-Using an apex domain (with www. subdomain) turns out to be a pain, but I'm going to try.

-  - Can't do normal CNAME; some DNS providers can simulate it, notably Cloudflare claim to have done it well.
-  - Without CNAME, Github Pages do provide fixed IPs that are slower (extra 302 redirect).
-  - Without CNAME, Heroku can't work at all!

-I'm in process of getting free TLS certs from https://startssl.com.

-The .com is currently a redirect to .net (served by Gandi), but I'm going play with it in various ways.

 ----